Chester M. Southam: Non-consensual patients

 From the mid-1950s to the mid-1960s, Southam conducted clinical research on people without their informed consent, in which he injected cancer cells (HeLa cells) into their skin, to see if their immune system would reject the cancer cells or if the cells would grow.
 He did this to patients under his care or others' care, and to prisoners.
 In 1963, doctors Avir Kagan, David Leichter and Perry Fersko of Jewish Chronic Disease Hospital objected to the lack of consent in his experiments and reported him to the Regents of the University of the State of New York which found him guilty of fraud, deceit, and unprofessional conduct, and in the end he was placed on probation for a year.
 Southam's research was conducted in an era when cancer research was closely followed in the mainstream media; his experiments and the case at the Regents were reported in The New York Times and declared highly unethical.

 West Nile Virus

 In the 1950s, Southam also tested the West Nile Virus as a potential virotherapy; he injected it into over 100 cancer patients who had terminal cancer and few treatment options.
 This work had some good results and was also reported in The New York Times, but some people he injected got severe cases of West Nile fever; he went on to do further research to see if he could "train" the virus to kill cancer without the common side effects of chemotherapy.

-Late career
+Personal life and death

-Southam was later elected president of the American Association for Cancer Research.
-In 1971, he left his positions at Memorial Sloan Kettering and Cornell to become the head of The Division of Medical Oncology at Thomas Jefferson University Hospital and a professor of medicine at Thomas Jefferson University Medical College; he held these positions until the end of his career in 1979.
+Southam married Anna Lenore Skow in 1939.
+They attended Columbia University College of Physicians and Surgeons together and graduated in 1947.
+They had three children: Lawrence, Lenore, and Arthur.
+Anna became an obstetrician-gynecologist.
+Southam died on April 5, 2002, and was survived by his second wife, Gertrude, the three children from his first marriage, and two stepchildren.